Visualization Generation with Large Language Models: An Evaluation: Evaluation

 \subsection{Dataset and Model}

-We utilize the nvBench~\cite{Luo-sigmod2021-NL2VISbenchmark} dataset as the benchmark in our evaluation.
-The nvBench is a large-scale NL2VIS dataset, covering over 100 application scenarios like sports and medical, and containing 7,247 visualization instances and more than 25,000 (NL, VIS) pairs.
-The dataset covers seven chart types: bar, pie, line, scatter, stacked bar, grouping line, and grouping scatter charts.
-The dataset categorizes the NL2VIS tasks into four levels of difficulties: easy, medium, hard, and extra hard, based on the complexity of the data transformations involved.
-Each instance in the nvBench contains a task described in a natural language query proposed by Luo et al.~\cite{Luo-sigmod2021-NL2VISbenchmark} and can be seen as a combination of chart type statement and a SQL query, a visualization as the ground truth, and several natural language queries.
+We \revise{utilize} the nvBench~\cite{Luo-sigmod2021-NL2VISbenchmark} datasets as the benchmark for our evaluation.
+The nvBench dataset comprises more than 7,247 visualization instances covering various application scenarios such as sports and medical.
+Each instance in the nvBench comprises a task described in various natural language queries, input data tables, and the ground truth, which includes a Vega-Lite specification and a visualization image.
+The nvBench dataset categorizes NL2VIS tasks into four difficulty levels: easy, medium, hard, and extra hard.
+The ground truth visualizations in this dataset cover seven chart types: bar, pie, scatter, stacked bar, \revise{line, grouping line}, and grouping scatter charts.

-We find that partial instances in the nvBench require joining at least two data tables to fulfill the corresponding task.
-However, Vega-Lite cannot support multiple data sources in a single visualization specification.
-Therefore, we need to merge multiple data tables, filter the required attributes using SQL queries, and take the data processing result as the input of Vega-Lite specification.
-Because this study only evaluates the capability of a large language model to generate visualization specifications, we filter these instances related to multiple data tables and use all the remaining instances to implement our evaluation.
+A notable observation within the nvBench dataset is that certain instances require joining at least two data tables to fulfill the associated task.
+However, Vega-Lite lacks native support for incorporating multiple data sources into a single visualization specification.
+Consequently, to address this constraint, it is required to merge multiple data tables, filter the requisite attributes using SQL queries, and utilize the resulting data processing outcome as input for the Vega-Lite specification.
+Considering that this study exclusively evaluates the capability of LLMs to generate visualizations in the form of Vega-Lite specifications, we filter out instances related to multiple data tables that necessitate this kind of multi-table preprocessing based on SQL, and focus on evaluating the remaining instances. \revise{Furthermore, upon inspecting the line charts and grouping line charts in nvBench, we discovered that a part of the given ground truths aggregate data over multiple years into one time unit on the x-axis even the corresponding queries do not require such aggregation.
+This inherent mismatch between the LLM-generated visualizations and the nvBench ground truths would skew the evaluation.
+Consequently, we filter out these instances to exclude all grouping line charts from the final evaluation set.
+Thus, the obtained evaluation statistics do not contain the results of grouping line charts.}

-As for the LLM, we select the GPT-3.5 as the representative of LLMs because it is commonly used and has a lower cost than the GPT-4.
-To prevent the prompts containing few-shot examples and sampled data tables from exceeding the token limit, we adopt the GPT-3.5-turbo-16k to implement the evaluation.
-We set the temperature parameter of the GPT-3.5 to 0 to avoid randomness.